-- up skirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm, and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - 3.9 Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy and anti-bullying policy, but this Safeguarding and Child Protection policy will apply to any allegations that raise safeguarding concerns.
-This might include where the alleged behaviour: - Is serious, and potentially a criminal offence. - Could put pupils in the school at risk. - Is violent. - Involves pupils being forced to use drugs or alcohol. - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, up skirting or sexually inappropriate pictures or videos (including sharing nudes and semi-nudes). - 3.10 At Alice Ingham RC Primary School, we teach children to respect each other and to minimise child-on-child abuse.
+- initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - 3.9 Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy and anti-bullying policy, but this Safeguarding and Child Protection policy will apply to any allegations that raise safeguarding concerns.
+This might include where the alleged behaviour: - Is serious, and potentially a criminal offence. - Could put pupils in the school at risk. - Is violent. - Involves pupils being forced to use drugs or alcohol. - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, up skirting or sexually inappropriate pictures or videos (including sharing nudes and semi-nudes). - 3.10 At Alice Ingham we teach children to respect each other and to minimise child-on-child abuse.
+Examples of how we do this are included below. - PSHE Lessons (Personal, Social, Health, and Economic Education): These lessons include dedicated units on empathy, respect, and positive relationships.
+Children learn about the importance of respecting others' boundaries, understanding diverse perspectives, and recognizing the signs of bullying or abuse.
+Role-playing scenarios help students practice responding to difficult situations and develop conflict-resolution skills. - Peer Mentoring and Buddy Systems: We implement peer mentoring programs where older students are paired with younger ones to foster supportive relationships.
+This not only builds a sense of community but teaches children to look out for each other.
+Regular activities emphasize kindness, responsibility, and standing up against mistreatment, creating a culture of peer support.